strugee/minecraft-server.properties-prop-db/README.md

 * `policy`: affects in-game permissions.
 For example, what powers ops have, whether the whitelist is enabled, etc.
 * `other`: parameters that do not fit neatly into the other categories.

+## `meta.json`

+`meta.json` contains meta-information about the dataset.
+Currently it has only one key, `schema-version`, which will be increased every time the schema is updated in a backwards-incompatible way.
+It will not be changed if backwards-compatible additions are made.

 ## Author

 AJ Jordan <alex@strugee.net>